 Elisha Graves Otis

 By 1852 he had moved to Yonkers, New York, to organize and install machinery for the bedstead firm of Maize & Burns, which was expanding.
 Josiah Maize needed a hoist to lift heavy equipment to the upper floor, but traditional hoists had inherent safety problems.
 Otis created a superior device, a tough, steel wagon-spring meshing with a ratchet, and so created the elevator brake.

-In 1854 Otis dramatized his safety device on the floor of the Crystal Palace Exposition in New York.
-With a large audience on hand, the inventor ascended in an elevator cradled in an open-sided shaft.
+In 1854, Otis dramatized his safety device on the floor of the Crystal Palace Exposition in New York.
+The inventor ascended in an elevator inside an open-sided shaft.
 Halfway up, he had the hoisting cable cut with an axe.
-The platform held fast and the elevator industry was on its way.
+The platform held fast, and the elevator industry was on its way.